openwebdocs/mdn-bcd-collector/docs/update-bcd-data-flow.md

 Get browser support data from BCD entry `__compat` data.

 > [!NOTE]
-> This is the BCD object entry that is finally mutated at the end of `update`, if we’ve determined there should be updates.
+> This `support` key in the `shared` object is mutated at the end of the iteration if we’ve determined that there should be updates.

 ```json
 {